caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 We don't need to develop scheme, we can use what EPrints XML provides.
 EPrints shows the API we need because we already use EPrints REST API to drive feeds.library.caltech.edu.
-EPrints also shows us the model for users and workflows.
-Users are affiliated with workflows.
-Workflows are a queue of objects (objects hold a single value for workflow state).
+EPrints also shows us the model for users and roles.
+Users are affiliated with roles.
+Roles are a queue of objects (objects hold a single value for role state).
 Works define what actions can be performed on an object (e.g. "published" objects are read only for the public while an "editor" can see a link to edit the object).